technexion-android/cookers/README.md

     $ repo sync -j<N> (N is up to cors numbers on your host PC)

 ## Compiling Environment Setup

+There are two different methods you can use to set up the build environment.
+One is to install the required packages onto your host filesystem.
+Another is to use a docker container, where the installation of the required packages is automated for you.

 General Packages Installation ( Ubuntu 16.04 or above)

     $ sudo apt-get install uuid uuid-dev zlib1g-dev liblz-dev liblzo2-2 liblzo2-dev lzop \